Open-system dynamics in local Lindbladians with chaotic spectra: Lindblad models with Ginibre statistics

 \subsection{Overlap of eigenoperators}

 The time evolution described in Eq.~\eqref{eq:dyn} further depends on the overlap between the left and right eigenoperators of the eigenvalue $\lambda_j$ defined by $\alpha_j:=\frac{1}{\sbra l_j | r_j\sket}$.
 For eigenvectors of random Ginibre matrices, the average value of analogous overlaps depends on the corresponding eigenvalue \cite{chalkerMehlig1998prlEigenvectors}.
-If $\text{mean}_{z}(|\alpha|)$ is the average of the $|\alpha|$ conditioned on eigenvalue $\lambda=z$, then the rescaled variables $x:=|\alpha|/\text{mean}_{z}(|\alpha|)$ for eigenvectors of Ginibre matrices are distributed according to $\rho_G(x) = \frac{32}{\pi^2x^5}e^{-4/\pi x^2}$ \cite{hamazaki2022mbl,bourgade2020distribution}.
-In Fig.~\ref{fig:alpha}(a), we show this distribution for the eigenoperators of the dissipative Ising model.
-Since $\text{mean}(|\alpha|)$ varies across the eigenvalue spectrum, we gather data for $|\alpha|$ from a small window of eigenvalues near the bulk of the spectrum, and compute the $\text{mean}(|\alpha|)$.
+If $\text{mean}_{z}(|\alpha|)$ is the average of the $|\alpha|$ conditioned on eigenvalue $\lambda=z$, then the rescaled variables $x:=|\alpha|/\text{mean}_{z}(|\alpha|)$ for eigenvectors of Ginibre matrices are distributed according to $\rho_G(x) = \frac{32}{\pi^2x^5}e^{-4/\pi x^2}$ \cite{hamazaki2022mbl,fyodorov2018statistics,bourgade2020distribution}.
+Since $\text{mean}_z(|\alpha|)$ varies across the eigenvalue spectrum, it is necessary to focus on a small range of $z$ to observe this distribution.
+In Fig.~\ref{fig:alpha}(a), we show this distribution for the eigenoperators of the dissipative Ising model, with $|\alpha|$ drawn from a small window of eigenvalues near the bulk of the spectrum, and compute the $\text{mean}_z(|\alpha|)$.
 We observe that the probability distribution for the Ising model approximately matches that of the Ginibre matrix, depicted by the red curve.
 Next, we are interested in characterizing the system size dependence of these overlaps.
-For a generic model, the eigenoperators are expected to be essentially uncorrelated entries in some basis that can be treated as independent and identically distributed random variables.
+To this end, let us consider an orthonormal basis of Pauli strings $|F_\mu\sket$ obeying $\sbra F_\mu|F_\nu\sket=\delta_{\mu,\nu}$ (see ~\cref{eq:pauli-string,eq:ref-pauli,eq:pauli-norm} for details).
+For a generic model, the eigenoperators written in this basis are expected to be essentially uncorrelated entries that can be treated as independent and identically distributed random variables.
 For $d_L$-dimensional vectors normalized such that $\sbra r_j|r_j\sket=\sbra l_j|l_j\sket=1$, these entries will be of order $\frac{1}{\sqrt{d_L}}$.
-Then the overlap between two non-orthogonal operators corresponds to \eq{ \sbra r_j |l_j \sket =\sum_{\alpha=1}^{d_L} \sbra r_j|F_\alpha\sket\sbra F_\alpha | l_j\sket \approx \frac{\sqrt{d_L}}{\sqrt{d_L} \sqrt{d_L}} = \frac{1}{\sqrt{d_L}} ,} where the $\sqrt{d_L}$ factor in the numerator accounts for addition of $d_L$ numbers with fluctuating complex phases.
+Then the overlap between two non-orthogonal operators corresponds to \eq{ \sbra r_j |l_j \sket =\sum_{\mu=1}^{d_L} \sbra r_j|F_\mu\sket\sbra F_\mu | l_j\sket \approx \frac{\sqrt{d_L}}{\sqrt{d_L} \sqrt{d_L}} = \frac{1}{\sqrt{d_L}} ,} where the $\sqrt{d_L}$ factor in the numerator accounts for addition of $d_L$ numbers with fluctuating complex phases.
 This suggests that uncorrelated random eigenoperators should exhibit $|\alpha|\sim \mathcal{O}(\sqrt{d_L})$ scaling, which is also the case for the eigenvectors of the Ginibre matrices \cite{chalkerMehlig1998prlEigenvectors}.
 In Fig.~\ref {fig:alpha}(b), we fit the data for the average and standard deviation of $|\alpha|$ with a functional form $a d_L^b$.
 The fit shows a slightly faster scaling $\approx d_L^{0.64}$ with increasing system size, suggesting that left- and right- eigenvectors are not uncorrelated random vectors in our local model.
 However, one should not read too much into this result, given the uncertainty in the pre-factors and the availability of only four data points.
 In appendix~\ref {app:RL-spectrum}, we show similar scaling for the eigenoperators of the random Lindblad model, which similarly hints at a slightly higher exponent than for the Ginibre case, but is not inconsistent with an exponent of $0.5$.
 Finally, in Fig.~\ref {fig:alpha}(c) and (d), we show the absolute value of $|\alpha|/ \sqrt{d_L}$ for the entire spectrum as a function of the real and imaginary parts of the eigenvalue, respectively, for a range of system sizes.